Table of Contents

 The walk from the lower car park to the rock takes around an hour, but it is possible to continue north into the Maell na Suirmach nature reserve.

 5: Talisker Distillery.
 Carbost, IV47 8SR.
 17 miles (25-minute drive).
-Talisker is one of two whisky distilleries (the other is Torabhaig) on the Isle of Skye.
+Talisker is one of two Isle of Skye whisky distilleries (the other is Torabhaig) on the Isle of Skye.

 The distillery is set on the shores of Loch Harport close to the turn-off to the Fairy Pools, so visitors often combine both attractions in one trip.

 Visitors to Talisker Distillery can join guided tours that show the workings of a Scottish distillery, from the preparation of the grain to the final storage of the caskets in a bonded warehouse.

 The Isle of Skye is famous for its landscapes which are widely regarded as the most beautiful in Scotland.
 Highlights include the Quiraing on the Trotternish Ridge as well as the Storr, the Fairy Glen, and the Fairy Pools.

 Skye is also famous for its historic attractions including Armadale Castle and Dunvegan Castle, and natural wonders like the Kilt Rock waterfall and the dinosaur footprints on An Corran beach.

 The Isle of Skye is an absolute must for visitors on a tour of Scotland.
 Getting there is easy thanks to the Skye Bridge at Kyle of Lochalsh and the island can be accessed from Edinburgh or Glasgow in just 4 hours.

 Tourists have a wide choice of attractions to visit and there are lots of activities to take part in, including hill walking in the Cuillin mountains, coastal walks, exploring castles, and visiting nearby Raasay.

 How long does it take to drive around the Isle of Skye?